trafalgar1805/trafalgar1805.github.io/_posts/2022-12-04-Theory-and-Theorizing.md

 8. On sociology.
 Goldthorpe
 9. ~~Dissecting the social.
 Hedström~~
 10. An introduction to models in the social sciences.
 Lave and March
-11. Arguing and Thinking.
-Billing
-12. Foundations of social theory.
+11. Foundations of social theory.
 Coleman
-13. Theory and credibility.
+12. Theory and credibility.
 Bueno de Mesquita et al
-14. Evidence.
+13. Evidence.
 Howard Becker
-15. Science in action.
+14. Science in action.
 Latour
-16. Making it count.
+15. Making it count.
 Lieberson
-17. Social theory and social structure.
+16. Social theory and social structure.
 Merton
-18. ~~Designing social inquiry.
-King et al ~~
+17. ~~Designing social inquiry.
+King et al~~
-19. ~~Constructing social theories.
+18. ~~Constructing social theories.
 Stinchcombe~~
-20. An invitation to reflexive sociology.
+19. An invitation to reflexive sociology.
 Wacquant and Bourdieu
-21. Theory for the working sociologist.
+20. Theory for the working sociologist.
 Rojas
-22. ~~Seven rules for social research.
+21. ~~Seven rules for social research.
 Firebaugh~~
+22. Social sciences as sorcery.
+Andreski

+## Writing and Argumentation

+### In Social Sciences

+1. ~~Writing for social scientists.
+Becker~~
+2. Arguing and thinking.
+Billing
+3. Learn to Write Badly.
+Billing

+### Fiction

+1. Plot & structure.
+Scott Bell